kglw-dot-net/phase1/setlists/_posts/2018-06-07-monks-bar-missoula-mt.md

 14. Gamma Knife

 15. Head On/Pill
-    (Tour debut, with snippets of 'Hot Water', 'Alter Me', 'Sea of Trees', 'Am I In Heaven?' and 'Celloph)
+    (with snippets of 'Hot Water', 'Alter Me', 'Sea of Trees', 'Am I In Heaven?' and 'Cellophane')

-Note: First King Gizzard & The Lizard Wizard live show in Missoula